hussainmohd03/Personal-Library-Management-System/README.md

 - As a user, I want to mark a book as returned so that my collection stays up-to-date.

-### 🔄 Borrow & Return Tracking

-- As a user, I want to mark a book as borrowed so that I can track which books are currently lent out.

-- As a user, I want to see who borrowed a book and when so that I know when to expect it back.

-- As a user, I want to mark a book as returned so that my collection stays up-to-date.

 ### 📥 E-Book Support

 - As a user, I want to upload e-books to my collection so that I can store and organize digital books.